Q&A: What does a deal between TikTok and Oracle mean?

 The U.S. has given parent company ByteDance a Sept.
 20 deadline to complete a sale of TikTok’s U.S. assets to an American company, or risk being banned in the country.

 Oracle was among the pool of bidders, including Microsoft and Walmart, to buy TikTok’s American operations.
 Microsoft on Sunday said that ByteDance will not be selling TikTok’s U.S. operations to the company.
-The person familiar with the deal, who was not authorized to speak publicly, said Oracle will emerge the winner but an outright sale of TikTok U.S. is unlikely.
+Oracle, in confirming it was the winning bidder Monday, didn't refer to the deal as a sale or acquisition, instead saying it was chosen as TikTok's “trusted technology provider.”

 “The Chinese government has implied it may block export of TikTok’s AI systems, so that might complicate a direct sale,” said Tiffany Li, a visiting professor at the Boston University School of Law.
 “One of TikTok’s competitive advantages is its AI-backed video recommendation system.”